 Queenstown is synonymous with adventure and beautiful scenery and is one of the ultimate places to visit in New Zealand.
 Located on New Zealand's South Island, alongside attractions such as Fox Glacier and Milford Sound, its position of the edge of Lake Wakatipu and at the foot the Southern Alps means that it is the perfect destination for lovers of the outdoors.

 When winter rolls around, it is a firm favourite with skiers from all over the world, who are looking for great ski conditions, long runs and good value skiing.
-Yearly, Aussies flock in their droves to experience a more reliable and longer ski season and a wider range of ski experiences than are available at home.
+Yearly, snow lovers flock in their droves to experience a southern hemisphere snow season and more reliable, affordable and longer ski season than is available in Australia.

 Coronet Peak is Queenstown's closest ski resort.
-Located around 20 minutes from the city, it can be reached by car or bus from the town centre.
+Located around 20 minutes from the town centre, it can be reached by car or bus.
 If you're not used to driving in the snow, we recommend the Snowline bus.
 The road up is quite windy in parts, and shuttles depart between 8:30am - 11:30am and return from 1:30pm onwards.
 At NZD $20 pp return, they are a cost effective alternative to driving.